omgnetwork/optimism/ops_omgx/api/watcher-api/README.md

   to: "TO_ACCOUNT"
   timeStamp: "BLOCK_TIMESTAMP",
   crossDomainMessage: "CROSS_DOMAIN_MESSAGE", // whether the transaction sent cross domain message
-  crossDomainMessageFinailze: "CROSS_DOMAIN_MESSAGE_FINALIZED", // whether the cross domain message is finalized on L1
+  crossDomainMessageFinalize: "CROSS_DOMAIN_MESSAGE_FINALIZED", // whether the cross domain message is finalized on L1
   crossDomainMessageSendTime: "CROSS_DOMAIN_MESSAGE_FINALIZED_TIME", // when the cross domain message is finalized
   crossDomainMessageEstimateFinalizedTime: "ESTIMATE_CROSS_DOMAIN_MESSAGE_FINALIZED_TIME",
   fastRelay: "FAST_RELAY" // Whether the message is using the fast message relayer